heisenbugged/megaphone/README.md

     end
 ```

-and then, User has many messages, use it like any other has_many relationship
+And then, User has many messages, use it like any other has_many relationship.
+Example:

 ```ruby
     User.last.messages.first